Tudor Heritage Black Bay 79230: A Complete Guide of the In-house Black Bay

 The Black Bay 79230 keeps the text 200m:660ft, but instead of the “rotor” and the smiling “self-winding” there are two lines of straight text reading “Chronometer Officially Certified.”.
 This can, of course, be debated, but it is a matter of taste.

 The hands of the Black Bay 79230 are exactly the same as its predecessor.
-It has the signature, blocky Snowflake hands, inspired from the vintage Tudor reference 7021.
+It has the signature, blocky Snowflake hands, inspired by the vintage Tudor reference 7021.

 The hour hand has a very iconic and distinct diamond shape which offers great legibility, and the minute hand is shaped like a straight sword.
-The second hand has a square which has been rotated 45 degrees so that the edge of the square points towards the markers.
-The square is also lame filled.
+The second hand has a square that has been rotated 45 degrees so that the edge of the square points toward the markers.
+The square is also lume filled.
 On the gilt dial Black Bays, the hands are in gold, but on the blue versions, they’re made in a silver color.

 The lume of the Black Bay 79230 is really strong.
 Of course, since it is a dive watch, it requires great legibility both in and outside of the water, including in poor conditions, and here, good lume is crucial.
 So not only is the lume strong, but the large markers also help with legibility.